Walter Greiner: Biography

 Walter Greiner was born on 29 October 1935, in Neuenbau, district of Sonneberg, Germany.

 He studied physics at the Technische Universität Darmstadt receiving a BSci in physics, a master's degree in 1960 with a thesis on plasma reactors working with Otto Scherzer.
 Greiner obtained his PhD in 1961 at the University of Freiburg under Hans Marschall, with a thesis titled Nuclear polarization in muonic atoms (Die Kernpolarisation in μ-Mesoatomen).
 From 1962 to 1964, he was assistant professor at the University of Maryland, followed by a Research Associate position at the University of Freiburg in 1964.

 Starting in 1965, he became a full professor at the Institute for Theoretical Physics at Goethe University Frankfurt until 1995.

 Greiner has been a visiting professor to many universities and laboratories, including Florida State University, the University of Virginia, the University of California, the University of Melbourne, Vanderbilt University, Yale University, Oak Ridge National Laboratory, and Los Alamos National Laboratory.

 In 2003, with Wolf Singer, he was the founding Director of the Frankfurt Institute for Advanced Studies (FIAS), and gave lectures and seminars in elementary particle physics.
 He died on 6 October 2016 at the age of 80.

 After Greiner's death, several books and articles were published as tributes to him.

 Graduate students

 His doctoral students include Berndt Müller, Johann Rafelski and Horst Stöcker.

 Awards

 Greiner has received numerous scientific awards, including the Max Born Prize in 1974, the Otto Hahn Prize in 1982, and the Alexander von Humboldt Medal.
 Many of his students are holders of chairs at home and abroad or employees at renowned scientific institutions.

 Books

 Greiner's books cover most of theoretical physics, although there are more in the areas of his research (quantum mechanics and field theory, with applications).
-Following are the English translations of the books.
-See the German Wikipedia for the original German editions (which includes a volume on hydrodynamics, not published in the English series).
+The following are the English translations of the books.
+See the German Wikipedia for the original German editions (which include a volume on hydrodynamics, not published in the English series).